naveenrajm7/naveenrajm7.github.io/_posts/2018-06-03-TechGig-2018-open-round-counting-leafs.md

 ### Problem Statement
 You are given a tree with N nodes numbered from 0 to N-1.
 You are also given a node X which you are supposed to delete .
 You have tell the number of leaf nodes in the tree after deleting the given node.
 Now that deleting a node deletes all the nodes in the its subtree.
-In the input you are given a array A, where Is is the parent of ith node.
+In the input you are given an array A, where Is is the parent of ith node.
 The node with parent -1 is the root of the tree.
-It is guaranteed that it has excatly one root of the tree.
+It is guaranteed that it has exactly one root of the tree.

 #### Input format.
 First line contains an integer N - number of nodes in the tree.
 Second line contains N integers representing the array A.
-Third line contains an integer representing the nidde to delete.
+Third line contains an integer representing the nodes to delete.

 #### Output format
 Print an integer representing the number of leaf node in the tree after deleting the given node.